By: Dr. Helen Ofosu

 What Just Happened?

 It has happened, the unthinkable … you at the age of what was assumed to be your approaching golden years are now golden tears.
 You won’t be spending time with your grandchildren and or booking tropical vacations, no, now your time is spent searching for work.
 So how did you get in this sudden predicament?
 And, how do you rationalize all those loyal decades resulting in the company’s decision to downsize you when you were so close to retirement?
-The unfairness is as cutting as the realization that they have replaced you for a younger, less qualified employee who is eager to work for meager wages, and the word pension plan isn’t even in their vernacular.
+The unfairness of ageism is as cutting as the realization that they have replaced you for a younger, less qualified employee who is eager to work for meager wages, and the word pension plan isn’t even in their vernacular.

 Getting Back Out There